 In this Article

-Many women battle the problem of absent or irregular periods and thus may face difficulties in getting pregnant.
-But it does not mean that such women cannot get pregnant.
-If you have no periods in a month or you have an irregular period, it is very much possible that you may get pregnant.
+Many women battle the problem of absent or irregular periods and thus, may face difficulties in getting pregnant.
+But this does not mean that such women cannot get pregnant.
+Even if you don’t get your periods regularly, it is very much possible that you may get pregnant.

 Link Between Periods and Conception